danillouz/dans.garden/content/Lambda/Serverless auth.md

 - Token issuer: this is basically your Auth0 tenant.
 It always has the format `https://TENANT_NAME.REGION.auth0.com`.
 For example `https://danillouz.eu.auth0.com`.
 - JWKS URI: this returns a [JSON Web Key Set](https://auth0.com/docs/jwks) (JWKS).
 The URI will be used by the Lambda Authorizer to fetch a public key from Auth0 and verify a token (more on that later).
 It always has the format `https://TENANT_NAME.REGION.auth0.com/.well-known/jwks.json`.
 For example `https://danillouz.eu.auth0.com/.well-known/jwks.json`.
-- Audience: this is the "Identifier" you provided during step 3 of [registering the API with Auth0](#registering-the-api-with-auth0).
+- Audience: this is the "Identifier" you provided during step 3 of [[#Registering the API with Auth0]].
 For example `https://api.danillouz.dev/account`.

 You can also find these values under the "Quick Start" tab of the API details screen (you were redirected there after registering the API).
 For example, click on the "Node.js" tab and look for these properties: